kait-bit/inheritance-1-garden/README.md

 ## Problem description:

 Write an interface named Garden.
+Declare two abstract methods:
+- numPlants of return type int.
-Declare a method named water of return type String.
+- water of return type String.

 Create a class FruitPatch and a record VegPatch that each implement the Garden interface.

 FruitPatch class:
+- Accepts parameters numPlants and fruit name.
-- Fields to store ripeness (Boolean) and fruit name (String).
+- Include a field to store ripeness (Boolean).
-- Ripeness should be initialized to false in the constructor.
-- Override the water method to set ripeness to true and return a String confirming the fruit was watered.
+- Override the water method to set ripeness to true and return a String confirming the number of fruit that were watered.

 VegPatch record:
-- Store the veg name (String).
+- Accepts parameters numPlants and veg name.
-- Override the water method to return a String confirming the vegetables were watered.
+- Override the water method to return a String confirming the number of vegetables that were watered.
 - Implement a method called shooRabbit with return type String.
 If the vegetables in the patch are carrots return "The rabbit steals a carrot!".
 If they are not carrots, return "You successfully shoo away the rabbit.".

 Tester class: